stable-pretraining#

 uv pip install torch torchvision torchaudio

-uv pip install -e .
+uv pip install -e . # Core dependencies only

-if you do not want to use uv, simply remove it from the above commands.
+If you do not want to use uv, simply remove it from the above commands.

 2. API login (optional)